THE ECONOMICS OF CHILD ABUSE

 A STUDY OF SAN FRANCISCO

 “The Economics of Child Abuse: A Study of San Francisco” is a first-of-its-kind report quantifying the economic cost of child abuse to the San Francisco community.
-The report was created by the San Francisco Child Abuse Prevention Center in collaboration with Haas School of Business at the University of California, Berkeley.
+The report asses community risk factors that make families of the city vulnerable to abuse.
+It also discusses protective factors which keep families safe and strong.

 “Although we have quantified the cost of a child abuse victim, it’s impossible to quantify the impact of abuse to a child, their family and our community — with one single case our society has been degraded.
 This report proves that not only morally, but fiscally, it is our mandate as a community to end child abuse once and for all.”